adibnoh/notes/Ubuntu/cheat_sheet.md

 # Cheat Sheet

+## Login as root

+Change to root when login as any user with root privileged

+`sudo -i`

 ## List all hidden files and directory

 `ls -a`

+## List all file with filesize

+`ls -lh`

+## List all directories with directory size

+`du -sh *`

 ## Delete oversize directory

-delete huge file count inside folder
+Delete huge file count inside folder

 `find <dir_path> -type f -delete`